zacanger/zacanger.github.io/blog/src/meditation-log.md

-I'm not sure how that fits into the maps since, as far as I know, I shouldn't be expecting any big insights or even strong visualizations at this point, but it was a jarring (but somehow in a pleasant way?) enough experience that I wanted to write it up tonight so I didn't forget anything, rather than wait until tomorrow morning.
+I'm not sure how that fits into the maps since, as far as I know, I shouldn't be expecting any big insights or even strong visualizations at this point, but it was a jarring enough experience that I wanted to write it up tonight so I didn't forget anything, rather than wait until tomorrow morning.
+It felt weirdly bad-good, like if someone suddenly grabs your shoulder and you're a little shocked and freaked out, but then you turn around and see that it's someone you love and trust, so there's a mixture of relief and happiness — except all of those emotions happened in maybe one or two seconds.

 ## 2020-12-24